Smoking cessation medications

 - Are pregnant

-- Have a history of medical problems such seizures, kidney failure, heavy alcohol use, eating disorders, bipolar or manic depressive illness, or a serious head injury
+- Have a history of medical problems such as seizures, kidney failure, heavy alcohol use, eating disorders, bipolar or manic depressive illness, or a serious head injury

 How to take it: